FabianLoRs/books-apirest-backend/README.md

 # A simple Spring Boot based REST API for books.

-This is a backend application developed using Java and Spring.
+This is a simple backend application developed using Java and Spring.
 Its purpose is to show books saved in a database.

 ## Technologies Used: